 This time can vary greatly in length depending on the age of the child, the amount of wake time they can handle, and a variety of other variables.

-When planning out your baby’s schedule you want to consider how to fill the wake time portion of their day when working on sleep training:
+When planning out your baby’s schedule you want to consider what to do during wake windows when working on sleep training:

 (Except the dream feed!
 Keep those babies as asleep as possible during their dream feed).

 This can often be confusing for moms who are establishing a schedule for their baby.